Mr-robot28/SAMSTRACK_API/README.md

 - MySQL 8 (database `attendance` is auto-created on first run via `createDatabaseIfNotExist=true`)
 - Hibernate-native `Session` + `Criteria` API for data access (no `JpaRepository` interfaces)
 - Maven (with the Maven wrapper — `./mvnw`)
-- Frontend (separate repo, not in this one): Angular on `http://localhost:4200`, which the API's CORS config is locked to
+- Frontend (separate repo, not in this one): React on `http://localhost:4200`, which the API's CORS config is locked to

 ---